-Used to aid in cleaning out the black water (sewer) tank.
+This connection is used to aid in cleaning out the black water (sewer) tank.
 One end of a hose (do not use your fresh water hose) is connected to the inlet, the other end to a pressurized water source.

-Turn on the water source which sprays water inside the black water tank.
-This helps move waste out of the tank.
+- 1. To use, turn on the water source, which sprays water inside the black water tank.
+This helps move waste out of the tank. - 2.
 When finished, turn off the water source and disconnect the hose from the inlet and at the water source.

-Outside Shower

-This connection contains a detachable hose, and includes both hot and cold water faucets for rinsing outside the RV.
+Outside Shower connection contains a detachable hose, and includes both hot and cold water faucets for rinsing outside the RV.

 - 1. Be sure the water heater is ON and has had sufficient time to heat the water (storage water heater). - 2.
 If dry camping, be sure the 12-volt water pump is ON.
-If using the city water / fresh water connection inlet with city water, the pump is not required. - 3.
-Set the colored valves on the Water Management Panel to the PUMP / CITY setting. - Red points left - Blue points down - Black points right - 4.
-Attach the shower hose to the quick disconnect fitting.
-Take the shower head out of the utility center. - 5.
-Turn ON the hot and cold faucet knobs, and adjust the water temperature as desired. - 6.
-To activate the handheld shower turn ON the sprayer head attachment (if equipped).

-NOTE: To turn off the flow of water, always close the faucet knobs (See Using the Fresh Water System for additional information).

-7. Disconnect the shower hose from the utility center after use.
-Store it in one of the storage compartments where it won't become damaged
+If using the city water connection inlet, the pump is not required. - 3.
+Attach the outside shower hose to the quick disconnect fitting.
+Take the shower head out of the utility center. - 4.
+Turn ON the hot and cold faucet knobs, and adjust the water temperature as desired. - 5.
+To activate the handheld shower turn ON the sprayer head attachment. - To turn off the flow of water, always close the faucet knobs.
+(See Using the Fresh Water System for additional information). - 6.
+Disconnect the shower hose from the utility center after use.
+Store it in one of the storage compartments where it won't become damaged.